natural2703/Tic-tac-toe-game-react/README.md

-tic-tac-toe game using ts with react \n to run \n npm install \n npm run \n
+tic-tac-toe game using ts with react \
+to run \
+npm install \
+npm run \